-Photo: MOT Connected Equipment testing carried out at The Test Centre Training site in Dartford earlier this year.
+Photo: MOT Connected Equipment testing carried out at The Test Centre Training site in Dartford in early 2019.
 Left to Right: Ian Marsh (DVSA), Brad Calcutt and Ross Tabor (Boston Garage Equipment)

 New Standards for MOT Stations to be Introduced in October 2019